Aveline-art/penrose-sweets/README.md

 - replace JSON file caching with database caching
 - turn this into a webapp with python backend
 - web-based form to request new or update to parsers
-- use user data to find out what parsers are missing
+- use collected user data to find out what parsers are missing